Megi Island (Megijima) 女木島

 How to Get There

-The island is accessible by 20-minute ferry ride from Takamatsu .
+Megi Island is about a 20-minute ferry ride from Takamatsu City.

-To get around the island, you can take a bus from the ferry terminal to the cave or rent bicycles at the port.
+To get around the island, take the bus running from the ferry terminal to the caves or rent a bicycle at the port.

-With more than 2,000 cherry blossom trees, the island is also a popular cherry blossom viewing spot during springtime.
+- With more than 3,000 cherry blossom trees, the island is a popular cherry blossom viewing spot in spring.

-Start your day in Megijima by renting a bicycle from the ferry port and cycling up to the Ogre's Cave.
-Next, head to the nearby observation deck for stunning views of the surrounding islands.
+Start your day on Megi Island by renting a bicycle at the ferry terminal and cycling to the Onigashima Great Cave.
+Then, go to the observatory near the cave where you can admire the stunning views of the surrounding islands.